Call and Book Your Hotel Now!

 The ever popular Levante Beach located in Benidorm which is just 30 mins drive from Alicante, is a hot spot for the people who are out to have some fun.
 It is also known as the Sunrise beach and offers innumerable activities such as diving boards, swinging bridges, rafts, slides, a playground for the kids along with well equipped lifeguards.
 The beach is frequented by people of all age groups right from the kids to the younger crowd.

-To the northwest of Alicante lies the Albufereta Beach.
-Located in a residential area, it is flocked by many tourists during the summer season.
-Beach services are available only for the Holy Week and during the peak season of summer.
-Services include lifeguards, Red Cross post, watchtower, foot showers, toilets and parking facilities.
-The beach is easily accessible by car via the A-190 road, by bus or by train.
-Another nearby attraction that is noteworthy is the Almadraba Beach.
+To the northwest of Alicante lies Albufereta Beach, situated in a residential area and popular among tourists during the summer season.
+Beach services are available during Holy Week and the peak summer season, including lifeguards, a Red Cross post, watchtowers, foot showers, toilets, and parking facilities.
+The beach is easily accessible by car, bus or train.
+Nearby, you'll also find the noteworthy Almadraba Beach.